Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: The Isosceles Triangle Manifold

-To show that the set defined in \eref{eq:8} is a well-defined manifold and to compute its tangent space, this section uses the implicite function theorem \cite{AbsMahSep2008} which can be formulated as follows \begin{theorem} Let $\mathcal{E}$ be a Euclidean space and let $g: \mathcal{E} \longrightarrow \mathcal{E}^\prime$ be a smooth and \emph{constant-rank} function from $\mathcal{E}$ to a linear space $\mathcal{E}^\prime$.
-Under the above conditions, any level-set $\mathcal{M}$ of $g$ admits a manifold structure.
+To show that the set defined in \eref{eq:8} is a well-defined manifold and to compute its tangent space, this section uses the implicit function theorem \cite{AbsMahSep2008}, which can be formulated as follows \begin{theorem} Let $\mathcal{E}$ be a Euclidean space and let $g: \mathcal{E} \longrightarrow \mathcal{E}^\prime$ be a smooth and \emph{constant-rank} function from $\mathcal{E}$ to a linear space $\mathcal{E}^\prime$.
+Under these conditions, any level-set $\mathcal{M}$ of $g$ admits a manifold structure.
 Furthermore, the tangent space at $\mathbf{X} \in \mathcal{M}$ is given by

 \end{theorem} {First of all, we show that the set $\mathcal{M}$ defined in \eref{eq:8} admits a manifold structure.
 Therefore, we define a function $g: \mathbb{R}^{3 \times 3} \longrightarrow \mathbb{R}^{2}$ as}